ObjectStackObjectStack

 • Files: {name}.object.ts, {name}.actions.ts, {name}.flow.ts

-• Object names: snake_case (task, sales_order, crm__account)
+• Object names: snake_case short names (task, sales_order, account)

 • Config keys: camelCase (maxLength, defaultValue, pluralLabel)